Why You Keep Falling into the Fawn Response — Even When You Know Better

 This is not your fault.

-If you're starting to recognize yourself here, pause.
+If you're starting to recognize yourself here, pause and take a breath.

 In my work, fawning is most common in women who are:

-Women who can read a room in 0.2 seconds.
+intuitive — they read a room in 0.2 seconds

 How Fawning Shows Up in Real Life